CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

     ![traffic visualization](/images1/traffic%20visualisation.png)

     > **Note: The dashboard may take up to 30 minutes to appear when deployed for the first time.
 This is because Traffic Analytics must first aggregate enough data for it to derive meaningful insights.
-If it takes more time, you can perform the next task and can come back later and check on this**.
+If it takes more time, you can perform the next task and come back later and check on this**.

 1. Under **Traffic Analytics** Scroll down to **Your Environment** to view the total number of **Deployed Azure regions (1)**, **TA Enabled NSGs (2)**, **Virtual networks (3)**, and **Virtual subnetworks (4)**.